liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/01-writing-your-first-liferay-application.markdown

 ## Deploying the Application [](id=deploying-the-application)

 Even though all you've done is generate it, the `guestbook-web` project is ready to be built and deployed to @product@.
 Make sure that your server is running, and if it isn't, select it in @ide@'s Servers pane and click the start button.
 After it starts, drag and drop the `guestbook-web` project from the Project Explorer to the server.
 If this is your first time starting @product@, you'll go through a short wizard to set up your server.
+In this wizard, make sure you use the default database (Hypersonic).
+Although this database isn't intended for production use, it works fine for development and testing.

 <!-- Needs an image here showing the drag and drop, because it's not intuitive
 unless you see it. -Rich -->